Preparing Your Toddler for Preschool: Building Confidence And Independence

 Talk about Events - After outings or routines, ask your child what the “first thing,” “next thing,” and “last thing” they liked about it.
 This helps to practice sequencing in a familiar context.

-Ask Forward-Building Questions: Use prompts that add possibilities rather than close them down, such as “Where could they go next?” or “How might they feel about that?” to deepen emotional and causal thinking.
+Ask Forward-Building Questions: Use prompts that open up possibilities rather than close them down, such as “Where could they go next?” or “How might they feel about that?”, to deepen emotional and causal thinking.

 Introduce Rich, Concrete Words in Context: Offer one fresh descriptive or feeling word in the moment and model it in a sentence so vocabulary grows naturally without flashcards.